 Traders used to travel the route by ship, we took the plane: From Muscat to Zanzibar.
+Coming from Oman, we really noticed Omani influence in Zanzibar.
 The archipelago of Zanzibar is made up of the big islands of Unguja, commonly known as Zanzibar, and Pemba, as well as many small islands.

-In 1698, the archipelago came under the control of the Sultanate of Oman.
-Even before that, Arab traders had settled on the islands which were a convenient base for trade with the Swahili Coast towns, Arabia, and India.
-In the 19th century, the British gradually gained power but Omani influence remained strong in Zanzibar (and is still evident today).
-The island was an important trade center for slaves, ivory, and spices.
-Today, Zanzibar is a semi-autonomous part of Tanzania and although the spice export is still important, tourism is now one of the main industries.
+In 1698, the archipelago came under the control of the Sultanate of Oman but even before that, Arab traders had settled on the islands which were a convenient base for trade with the Swahili Coast towns, Arabia, and India.
+In the 19th century, the British gradually gained power but Omani influence remained strong.
+Zanzibar was an important trade center for slaves, ivory, and spices.
+Today, Zanzibar is a semi-autonomous part of Tanzania and although the spice export is still important, tourism is one of the main industries.

 Getting to Zanzibar

-Zanzibar City has an international airport and although it’s small, old (but seems unfinished), and has no shops whatsoever, many airlines fly directly to Zanzibar.
+Zanzibar City has an international airport and although it’s small, old (despite that it seems unfinished), and has no shops whatsoever, many airlines fly directly to Zanzibar, many without even stopping in Dar es Salaam.
 The visa process (for the visa on arrival) is straightforward, you can even pay the 50 USD visa fee by credit card.

-Our flight from Muscat via Dubai stopped in Dar es Salaam where many people debarked.
-The passengers remaining on the plane were asked to show their boarding passes before we took off again for our shortest flight ever: 9 minutes from Dar es Salaam to Zanzibar.
+Or flight from Muscat via Dubai stopped in Dar es Salaam.
+Many people debarked there, the passengers remaining in the plane were asked to show their boarding passes before we took off again for our shortest flight ever: 9 minutes from Dar es Salaam to Zanzibar.
 The lady in the seat in front of us apparently tried to fly for free: She had only booked to Dar es Salaam.
-We thought is was quite funny – we’ve never seen somebody try that on a plane – but the flight attendant didn’t and told her to leave NOW!
+We thought is was quite funny – I have never seen somebody try that on a plane – but the flight attendant didn’t and told her to leave NOW!

 In the airport, the luggage doesn’t come on a conveyor belt, but is brought in on carts.
 Outside, taxi drivers and especially porters wait for tourists.
-Unless you want to haggle with the porters or have too much luggage to carry it yourself, hold on to your bags.
+Unless you want to haggle with the porters or have too much luggage to carry (or roll) it by yourself, hold on to your bags.

-We got picked up by the nice owner of the small hotel we booked the first night at.
+We got picked up by the nice owner of the small hotel we spent the first night at.
 His car was “a bit old”, he told us, optimistically adding, “but it still drives”.
-To me, it seemed like a wonder that it still drove.
-It was so battered that the doors didn’t even open without some kicking and tearing (or is that the car’s security system?).
-The trunk didn’t open at all and we had to put our suitcases into the truck from inside.
+To me, it was a wonder that it still drove.
+It was so battered, that the doors didn’t even open without some kicking and tearing (or is that the car’s security system?).
+The trunk didn’t open at all and we had to put our suitcases into the trunk from the inside.
 But yes, the car still drove.